Interview and pictures by Marko Syrjälä

-Yeah he just did one album “Destiny” which was quite striaght and “simply” stuff to play, right?
+Yeah, he just did one album, “Destiny,” which was quite straight and “simply” stuff to play, right?

-PAUL: Yeah it was written simple but it was also decided that the drummer should be simple.
+PAUL: Yeah, it was written simply, but it was also decided that the drummer should be simple.
 Pete Gill was quite a funny guy.
-Most of us are really, when you get right down to it.
+Most of us are really when you get right down to it.

 Do you ever miss those old guys?

 PAUL: Kind of, it can be like a divorce sometimes.
-I think “Son of a Bitch” guys, I hope it’s true they’re going to be called “Son of a Bitch” again because I think that’s a great name, it always was.
+I think “Son of a Bitch” guys, and I hope it’s true they’re going to be called “Son of a Bitch” again because I think that’s a great name.
+It always was.

-I heard that Durham has joined Graham Olivier’s band and they’re touring and making a records together?
+I heard that Durham had joined Graham Olivier’s band, and they’re touring and making records together?